Every organization has tumbled around the question, what does the best onboarding experience for employees actually comprises of?

 Providing the contact information to all the people the employee would need to connect within their job would be an invaluable tool.
 This would allow the employee to find the right person at the right time during their entire career.

 This process would involve assigning a person who does the same or a similar task to the new employee.
-Permitting the employees to get connected into the firm easily.
+Permitting the employees to get connected to the firm easily.
 This is the best way to impart company culture to the employee.
 It also helps improve leadership skills in the assigned employee which is always beneficial for a company.

 An informal tour would be more than just showing them around the office and introducing people.
-This kind of tour would involve showing the common hang out spots outside the office, showing where the best food is kept or where the air conditioning is best.
+This kind of tour would involve showing the common hang-out spots outside the office, showing where the best food is kept or where the air conditioning is best.
 My suggestion would be to ask the peer mentor to give this tour.

 Putting learning onto a paper is the best way to make sure that the learnt material sticks to a person.
 After the previous steps, asking for a report on what they have understood so far, what their questions are, what they believe their job profile is etc. is a phenomenal method to make sure that the employee is on the same page as the employer.